Security in Egypt

 • China: 30.17 points

-As a result, workers in the tourism sector are usually very polite to travelers, and reasonable trust can be placed in them since in a country where employment is a highly prized asset, no one wants to risk losing it for an action that will embarrass them.
+Therefore, workers in the tourism sector treat travelers in a very polite manner.
+And a reasonable amount of trust can be placed in them, since in a country where employment is a precious commodity, nobody wants to risk losing it for an action that exposes them.

-While crime is generally low in Egypt, tourists should be aware of the risk of being scammed, an act that sometimes borders on the line between cunning and crime.
-One area where tourists are particularly vulnerable is taxis, as some of them have not yet installed updated taximeters or they are ‘coincidentally’ out of order.
+More common is the risk of being deceived by means of a scam, an act that sometimes borders the line between mischief and crime.
+One place where you should be ‘on the lookout’ is in taxis, since some of them have not yet installed updated taximeters or are ‘coincidentally’ broken.

 Security in Egypt

-It must be acknowledged that the decade of the 2010s has not been the most stable in Egypt’s history.
-The Egyptian Revolution of 2011, government changes, and some terrorist attacks have rocked the country and shaken international public opinion.
+It must be recognized that the decade of the 2010s has not been the most stable in the history of Egypt.
+The Egyptian Revolution of 2011, the changes of government and some tourist attacks hit the country and shocked international public opinion.

 Women in Egypt

-Additionally, women may be subjected to direct stares and a string of compliments, which can feel uncomfortable.
-It’s advisable to avoid crowds where there may be an excess of “testosterone”.
-Similarly, try not to enter another man’s “living space” in public and private places, as you would be creating the right conditions for touching.
+The same will happen with the straightforward looks and the string of compliments to which you may be subjected.
+And that should not go beyond that.
+To do this, it is advisable to avoid crowds where there may be an excess of ‘testosterone’.
+Similarly, try not to enter the ‘personal space’ of another man in public and private places, as you would be creating the conditions conducive to touching.

-As an example, all trains on the Cairo Metro have a carriage exclusively for women, a measure to prevent sexual harassment.
-And not with a segregating intention, as they can actually get on any other mixed carriage.
-It is a measure to prevent sexual harassment, which unfortunately was quite common in the past.
+As an example, in the Cairo Metro, all trains have a car for the exclusive use of women.
+And not with a segregating intention, since in fact they can get on any other mixed car.
+This is a measure to avoid sexual harassment that, unfortunately, was quite common in the past.

-And we speak in the past because it must also be recognized that it is now safer for women to travel to Egypt than before.
-In recent years, laws and active initiatives have been promoted to eradicate sexism from Egyptian society, such as the criminalization of sexual harassment.
+And we speak in the past because it must also be recognized that, for women, it is now more safe to travel to Egypt than before.
+In recent years, laws and active initiatives have been promoted to eradicate machismo from Egyptian society, such as the classification of sexual harassment as a crime.

-In any case, there is something else that is also safe: traveling to Egypt with our agency will avoid exposing yourself to unnecessary risks, whether you are a group of women or not.
-We understand the local population and foreign tourists and know how to act with “a gentle touch” to prevent undesirable situations.
+In any case, there is another thing that is also safe: traveling to Egypt with our agency will prevent you from exposing yourself to unnecessary risks, whether you are a group of women or not.
+We know all the corners of the country well and we understand both the local population and foreign tourists, so we will know how to act with ‘kid gloves’ to prevent undesirable situations.